revanthkolli/manasulomaatalu/_posts/2017-1-5-Best-of-Manasulo-Maatalu-2016.md

     <br><br>
     <a href="{{ site.baseurl }}/Soggade-Chinni-Nayana-Extended-Film-Review/"><h4> What Does the Success of Soggade Chinni Nayana Say About Our Society? </h4>
     <div class="img-cover"><div class="img-preview" style="background-image: url('../img/soggade_chinni_nayana_poster.jpg');"></div></div></a>
-    The movie review that started it all, this was the first review that we published and received positive feedback from.
-While many other reviews have praised <i> Soggade Chinni Nayana </i> for it's "entertainment", our review took a different approach, analyzing the reasons behind why the Telugu audience found this movie entertaining despite its misogyny.
+    The movie review that started it all, this was the first review that I posted and received positive feedback from.
+While many other reviews have praised <i> Soggade Chinni Nayana </i> for it's "entertainment", my review took a different approach, analyzing the reasons behind why the Telugu audience found this movie entertaining despite its misogyny.
 Read the article to find out why we deserve better from seasoned and respected actors like Nagarjuna who have a large influence on the youth.
     <br>
 </div>